Cubs vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Cubs vs. Phillies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Alec Bohm and Nico Hoerner will be among the star attractions when the Philadelphia Phillies play the Chicago Cubs on Saturday at 4:05 PM ET, at Citizens Bank Park.
+Alec Bohm and the Philadelphia Phillies will attempt to defeat Seiya Suzuki and the Chicago Cubs when the teams meet on Sunday at 1:35 PM ET.

-Bookmakers list the Phillies as -175 favorites on the moneyline, while giving the underdog Cubs +145 moneyline odds.
-The total for the contest is set at 9 runs.
+The Phillies have been listed as -120 moneyline favorites in this matchup with the Cubs (+100).
+A 9-run total has been listed for the matchup.

 Rep your team with officially licensed Cubs gear!
 Head to Fanatics to find jerseys, shirts, and much more.